kellya/pocli/README.md

 You need to have
   * An existing account w/ pushover.net
   * An Application on pushover.net created
-  * Python (2.7 or better.
-2.6 might work, don't really know)
+  * Python (Tested with v2.7 as packaged with Fedora)

 Running
 =======

-After you have the requirements, and have added your specific data to the conf file, you just need to run *pocli.py --message*.
+After you have met the requirements, edit the config file and add your specific data, then you just need to run *pocli.py -f config --message*.
 Additinally, you may run *pocli.py --help* to see the list of options available.

 Warnings
 ========